ITU-DevOps-Team/ITU-DevOps/report/docs/content/systems-perspective.md

   The Go applications are both instrumented with Prometheus metrics, which are then visualized in Grafana.
 These two technologies were chosen based on the following reasons:

   - The combination of Prometheus and Grafana is an industry standard for monitoring Go applications.
-Additionally, it is relatively straightforward to connect Prometheus to Grafana.
+Additionally, it is relatively straightforward to connect Prometheus to Grafana.<sup>[1](#f1)</sup>
   - Prometheus delivers metrics without creating time lag on performance.
   - They both exist as Docker images in Docker Hub, which makes deployment easy.
   - Grafana offers very customizable dashboards for visualizing application performance.